 “I reached 60 and realised that my life was absorbed by family, and I was always doing things for them but never myself.

 I’d secretly loved bikes for years, ever since I rode on the back of a friend’s boyfriend’s bike when I was 16.
 It was thrilling and something about it stuck.
 I never bought one but now I could.

 My family thought I was crazy but I wasn’t scared.
 I was excited; I think the adrenaline took over.
 I’d made a decision that I wanted to bike and that was that.

 My only regret is that I didn’t start ten years earlier.
 I’d encourage all older women to have a go — it opens up a whole new world”

-You can read Christine’s full story on Daily Mail online.
+You can read Christine’s full story in Daily Mail online.

 If you have been biking for years, male or female you can probably ride just about anything!
-However if you are a new rider, you may have more specific requirements from your motorbike.
-For example you might want to consider height and weight when looking for a bike as a beginner.
+However, if you are a new rider, you may have more specific requirements for your motorbike.
+For example, you might want to consider height and weight when looking for a bike as a beginner.

 Different manufactures are promoting ‘women friendly’ bikes.
-Women Riders Now have suggested:
+Female motorcycle riders now have suggested: